EmilyFotopoulou/Time_Series_Forecasting/README.md

 # Benefits of Forecasting
 Time series forecasting is valuable across fields, from predicting stock market trends and energy demand to planning retail inventory and anticipating weather patterns.
 Accurate forecasts support better decision-making, reduce costs, and help organizations prepare for the future.

+> EXAMPLE
+>
-E.g. A supermarket chain can use time series forecasting to predict weekly demand for fresh produce.
+> A supermarket chain can use time series forecasting to predict weekly demand for fresh produce.
 By identifying seasonal spikes (e.g., higher fruit sales in summer) and trends, the store can optimise inventory, reduce waste, and avoid stockouts; leading to better customer satisfaction and cost savings.